miflow13/MikasOpenLearningNotebook/README.md

 # Mika's Open Learning Notebook 🌱

 A living notebook of what I'm learning in public: programming, Linux, software engineering, debugging, design, tooling, and the lessons I pick up while building real projects.

-This is not meant to be a perfect textbook.
-It is a record of concepts I have actually worked through, broken, fixed, tested, and understood better over time.

 ## Current notebook map

 ### Python